 March 2020: A “Comfort Food” Wedding

 The couple’s wedding included tacos (a nod to their first date) and had a “very comfort food” vibe, Snow told People.
 In an Instagram post recapping the big day, the Someone Great star remarked upon the timing of the nuptials — which happened just before the world started locking down due to COVID.
 “We knew we felt incredibly lucky to have found each other but we had no idea how lucky it would be to get married right before a monumental time in our history,” she wrote.

 September 2022: Snow Reacts To Selling The OC

-Though the couple pledged to keep their professional lives separate, it didn’t stop Snow from reacting to her husband’s starring role on the reality series — especially when he’s involved in the most talked-about moments.
+Though the couple pledged to keep their professional lives separate, it didn’t stop Snow from reacting to her husband’s starring role in the reality series — especially when he’s involved in the most talked-about moments.
 In one bit, Stanaland ranked his love of surfing above his love for his wife, and Snow reportedly took that in stride.
 “This is a funny thing.
 This is such a foot-in-mouth situation, and it was meant to be a joke,” he told Us Weekly.
 “But no, she knows how much I love surfing, but she knows how much I care about her, my family.
 She wasn’t mad, but she was like, ‘You would say that.’”

 Stanaland is a hot commodity on the show, with co-stars like Kayla Cardona, Alex Hall, and Polly Brindle apparently making advances on him.
-While Stanaland wanted to keep Snow’s initial reaction between them, he clarified that it had not caused any sort of rift or issue in their marriage.
+While Stanaland wanted to keep Snow’s initial reaction between them, he clarified that it had not caused any rift or issue in their marriage.
 “It’s something that in a marriage — you have to have trust, especially in this space and especially hers.
 It’s something that we are fortunate to have,” he said.